Damnjelly/butterbee/butterbee/README.md

 [![Package Version](https://img.shields.io/hexpm/v/butterbee)](https://hex.pm/packages/butterbee)
 [![Hex Docs](https://img.shields.io/badge/hex-docs-ffaff3)](https://hexdocs.pm/butterbee/)

+### Control the browser with gleam code using butterbee!

 Butterbee is a webdriver bidi cilent written in Gleam, for Gleam.
 It provides both a simple API for interacting with a webdriver server, and a more complex API for interacting with the webdriver bidi protocol directly.

-WARNING: butterbee is still in early development and incomplete.
+WARNING: Butterbee is still in early development and incomplete.
 Butterbee only supports Firefox at the moment, and the API is subject to change.

+NOTE: Because of test runner limitations, butterbee does not close the browser automatically when the test panics.
+If tests start randomly failing, check for any open browser processes in your system manager.

 ```sh
 gleam add --dev butterbee